ns8inc/ns8-magento-module/public/en/platform/ns8-magento-platform/integration_protect_client.md

 use NS8\ProtectSDK\Config\Manager as SdkConfigManager;

 /**
-* Get the URL of the protect-js-sdk bundle
+* Get the URL of the protect-sdk-js bundle
 *
 * @return string The URL
 */